mokdevel/DarcMods/DarcMissions/docs/FAQ.md

 * Workbench: ``C:\Users\username\Documents\My Games\ArmaReforgerWorkbench\profile\DarcMods``
 * Dedicated server: ``C:\serverpath\profile\DarcMods``.
 The profile dir is defined with ``-profile=`` startup parameter.

-### Q: The oneline jsons are hard to read/edit
-The one line format comes from AR.
-If you use Notepad++, install JSON tools plugin and then press Ctrl+Alt+Shift+M. The file will look like: https://github.com/mokdevel/DarcMods/blob/main/DarcMissions/ExampleConfigs/dc_missionConfig.json .
-AR will read the better looking format just fine.

 ### Q: My configurations stopped loading
 Check that float values are in the format ``0.0`` instead of ``0`` without the .0.
 AR has an issue to load float values properly if they are integers.
 See [ticket](https://feedback.bistudio.com/T193209) .